Zamboanga City: Other Christian denominations

 With the inception of the American era, Protestant sects were introduced.
 Christian and Missionary Alliance, Philippine Independent Church, Seventh-day Adventist, The Church of Jesus Christ of Latter-day Saints, and United Church of Christ in the Philippines are included.
 Most Protestants are migrants who are mostly of Cebuano or Ilocano ethnicity.
-Members of Iglesia ni Cristo live in Zamboanga City and have created several locales.
+Members of Iglesia ni Cristo live in Zamboanga City, comprising 0.65% of the city's total household population in 2020.

 Ethnicities

-The Zamboangueño people (Chavacano/Spanish: Pueblo Zamboangueño) are a creole ethnolinguistic group of people from the Philippines originating from the Zamboanga peninsula, where Zamboanga City is also situated.
+The Zamboangueño (people) (Chavacano/Spanish: Pueblo Zamboangueño) are a creole ethnolinguistic group of people from the Philippines originating from the Zamboanga peninsula, where Zamboanga City is also situated.
 The ancestors of the present inhabitants of the city are said to also have migrated to other areas in the Southwestern Mindanao.
-Due to migration, a number of other ethnicities have a visible presence in the city such as the Samal, Yakan, Tausug and Badjao peoples.
+Due to migration, along with the original inhabitants of the place, the Subanon people, a number of other ethnicities have a visible presence in the city such as the Samal, Yakan, Tausug and Badjao peoples.